How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 The sleeping situation is a pod.
 You can do a female-only section or a mixed-gender section.
 You can adjust the bed to lie flat or to recline so you can sit up.
 There’s also room in your pod to stand up and change your clothes.

-Everything you could possibly want in a hostel.
+Everything you could want in a hostel.

 Except that…

-It’s very pricey for a hostel.
-Expect to pay around US$100 a night!
+It’s very pricey for a capsule.

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-You can find hotels for under US$100 but they’re going to be at least a 20-minute walk from the Shibuya Scramble.
+You can find hotels for under US$200 but they’re going to be at least a 20-minute walk from the Shibuya Scramble.
 If you want to be right around the famous intersection, you’ll need to pay between US$200 and $350.

-12. Shibuya Stream Excel Hotel Tokyu
+2. Shibuya Stream Excel Hotel Tokyu

-Lowest Price: US$275-$328 | Breakfast: Optional | Rating: 8.6 (885+ Reviews)
+Lowest Price: US$266 – $309 | Breakfast: Optional | Rating: 8.8 (1,500+ Reviews)

-The Shibuya Stream Excel is one of the coolest hotels in Shibuya.
+The Shibuya Stream Excel is one of the coolest hotels in Tokyo.
 A modern vibe with excellent views of the Tokyo skyline and Shibuya.
-Plus you can’t beat the location–right above Shibuya Station and a few minutes’ walk from the Scramble.

 The rooms are spacious, comfortable, and clean.
 I love the décor of the rooms.
 A bit more color than most Tokyo hotel rooms.